 learn.
 We build sharp minds and strong bodies with a healthful, balanced approach to school dining.
 We share our knowledge of the life-enhancing benefits of good nutrition with students, our families and our communities.

 live.
-We enrich the lives of our students and the communities we live through socially responsible and sustainability best practices.
+We enrich the lives of our students and the communities we live in through socially responsible and sustainable best practices.
 We are planting the seeds of health and wellness.

 We share our knowledge of the life-enhancing benefits of good nutrition with students, our families and our communities.
 In order to make good decisions about the foods they eat, we believe that students need two things: healthy options and the insight to choose wisely.
 We go beyond the café with our nutrition education programs, setting the stage for smart dining decisions that will pave the way for a lifetime of success and well-being.

 Simply Good is an annual food and nutrition education program that expands students’ knowledge of food to include nutrition facts, sustainability information and even food preparation tips